Ivanhoe1970/BLN_Cypress_Showcase/docs/ROI_Analysis.md

 ### Pre-Alert Handling

 ~5% of alerts are older than 24 hours when received.
-The current UI requires 1–2 minutes to interpret vague timestamps (“a day ago”).
+The current UI requires 1–2 minutes to interpret vague timestamps ("a day ago").

 Automation: